IRFAN-GujjAR/canteens_fusion/README.md

 - Firebase Authentication (Email + Phone number)
 - Cloud Firestore, Cloud Storage
 - Google Maps for defining the canteen boundary
+- Geocoding Api for converting Latitude and Longitude to Address

 ***Instructions to use this project***
 - Create a Firebase project.
 Add Android(com.codewithirfan.canteens_fusion) and iOS(com.codewithirfan.canteens-fusion) packages.